-- Energy consumption.
-A good VM placement optimization algorithm achieves low overall DC energy consumption, mainly by consolidating the VMs to as few PMs as possible (without violating performance objectives see below).
+• Energy consumption.
+A good VM placement optimization algorithm achieves low overall DC energy consumption, mainly by consolidating the VMs to as few PMs as possible (without violating performance objectives - see below).
 Beside the number of active PMs, there are also some other levers for saving energy.
 In a typical DC, the PMs are not homogeneous; e.g., there can be older and newer machines or machines of different type.
 As a result, PMs may have different power efficiency, i.e., the energy consumption per instruction can be different.
 A good VM placement optimization algorithm can take advantage of this by favoring PMs with better power efficiency.
-Moreover, a PM's power consumption is not constant but depends on the PM's load [42].
+Moreover, a PM's power consumption is not constant but depends on the PM's load [69].
 This fact, together with the heterogeneity of PMs makes matters more complicated: different PMs may have different load-power characteristics, and hence the question whether a given VM leads to more energy consumption on PM A or PM B may also depend on the two PMs' load and thus indirectly also on the placement of the other VMs.
-A good VM placement optimization algorithm should take this into account and strive to reach the placement with overall minimal energy consumption. - Application performance.
+A good VM placement optimization algorithm should take this into account and strive to reach the placement with overall minimal energy consumption [3].

+• Application performance.
 Too aggressive consolidation may lead to congestion or overload of a PM's resources.
 In that case, the accommodated VMs cannot obtain the amount of resources they would need, resulting in performance degradation of the applications running in those VMs, which in turn likely leads to violation of Service Level Objectives (SLOs).
 Depending on the contractual terms between the provider and its customers, SLO violation may also lead to a financial penalty for the provider, but in any case, it adversely impacts customer satisfaction.
-Therefore, a good VM placement optimization algorithm minimizes the frequency and duration of resource overload events [49]. - Migration overhead.
-Although live migration minimizes the period in which the VM is unresponsive to the sub-second range, the migration takes actually significantly longer and incurs non-negligible overhead during this time in terms of both network traffic and additional PM load [47,52].
-Therefore, a good VM placement optimization algorithm has to minimize the number of migrations, i.e., the number of VMs whose placement must be changed.
+Therefore, a good VM placement optimization algorithm minimizes the frequency and duration of resource overload events [81].